jordanaparece/WatchPrices/README.md

 # 🕰️ Uncovering the Main Drivers of Luxury Watch Prices
 Welcome to this data-driven deep dive into the luxury watch market ⌚💎 — where heritage, craftsmanship, and precision meet data analytics.
 Whether you're a fellow watch enthusiast, a budding data analyst, or just curious about what makes a watch worth $1,000 vs. $100,000, this project is for you.

+# 📚 Background & Inspiration
 If you know me, I love watches.
 I bought my first luxury watch 15 months ago, and since then have developed a true love for horology.
 In this time, I have learned about what I like in a watch, what I am looking for in my next purchase, and have helped others buy their furst luxury timepiece.

-# 📚 Background & Inspiration
-Watch collecting has long been one of my favorite hobbies.
-As I dove deeper into the world of horology, one question kept nagging me:
+Given that collecting has been one of my favorite hobbies, I dove deeper into the world of horology and one question kept nagging me:

 Why can two similar-looking watches vary so drastically in price?